Study smarter with Fiveable

 Constitutional Amendments: Formal Expansions of the Electorate

-Constitutional amendments represent the most permanent form of voting rights protection because they require supermajority support and cannot be overturned by Congress or the courts.
-These amendments each targeted a specific group that had been systematically excluded from the democratic process.
+Constitutional amendments are the most permanent form of voting rights protection.
+They require supermajority support (two-thirds of Congress plus three-fourths of state legislatures) and can't be overturned by Congress or the courts.
+Each of these amendments targeted a specific group that had been systematically excluded from the democratic process.

 Fifteenth Amendment (1870)

-• Enforcement proved weak for nearly a century as Southern states implemented poll taxes, literacy tests, and grandfather clauses to circumvent its protections
+• Enforcement proved weak for nearly a century.
+Southern states implemented poll taxes, literacy tests, grandfather clauses, and white-only primaries to circumvent its protections.
+The amendment said you couldn't deny the vote based on race, but it didn't stop states from finding race-neutral pretexts to do exactly that.

-• Established the constitutional foundation for later civil rights legislation; demonstrates the gap between formal rights and substantive access
+• Established the constitutional foundation for later civil rights legislation.
+It's the clearest example of the gap between formal rights and substantive access.

 Nineteenth Amendment (1920)